Article Updated November 2017:

 Fortunately Rockwell provides a dedicated webpage for just these queries, and in today's article we'll walk you through using it:

-Step 8: You can also enter the exact catalog number into the search field.
+Step 5: You can also enter the exact catalog number into the search field.
 From the above screen click on “New Search,” enter in “1747-L40A,” then click the “Search” button:

-Step 9: As you can see below, this product is so old it's not even in the system:
+Step 6: As you can see below, this product is so old it's not even in the system:

-Step 10: Let's run another search, but this time on a product that is in the system.
+Step 7: Let's run another search, but this time on a product that is in the system.
 Click on the “New Search” button and then type in “1746-HSRV” and click the “Search” button:

-Step 12: Now we see the results screen which shows the HSRV's last date of manufacture was in the past, 03/31/2012, therefore the product is listed as “Discontinued.”
+Step 8: When the “Search Results” returns the listing for the 1746-HSRV, it shows the HSRV's last date of manufacture was in the past, 03/31/2012, and therefore the product is listed as “Discontinued:”

 I hope the above article on how to lookup the obsolescence of a Rockwell Allen-Bradley product was helpful.
-If you have anything questions or comments please feel free to leave them by filling out the “leave a reply” form at the bottom of this page.